xhs345/resque-lock-timeout/README.md

       end
     end

-Locking is achieved by storing a identifyer/lock key in Redis.
+Locking is achieved by storing a identifier/lock key in Redis.

-Default behaviour...
+Default behavior...

 * Only one instance of a job may execute at once.
 * The lock is held until the job completes or fails.
 * If another job is executing with the same arguments the job will abort.

-Please see below for more information about the identifer/lock key.
+Please see below for more information about the identifier/lock key.

 ### Enqueued Exclusivity (Loner Option)